 The All India Football Federation (AIFF) signed a deal with the International Management Group-Reliance (IMG-R) in 2010.
 The 15-year agreement effectively saw the AIFF cede all commercial rights including that of any new league in India.
 IMG-R would also be responsible for the marketing of all existing domestic competitions including the-then top flight of Indian football: the I-League.
 It didn’t take long for IMG-R to make good on their promise of starting a new league and the Indian Super League was launched in 2013 with the inaugural season to take place the following year.

 The sheer size of India makes it an attractive market and IMG-R saw a pretty big gap when it came to domestic football.
 Styled on the wildly popular cricket tournament, the Indian Premier League (IPL), the powers that be pulled out all the stops.
 An aggressive marketing campaign was built on the back of India’s love of cricket and Bollywood as big-name franchise owners were roped in.
+Perhaps those at the head of the campaign decided to listen to these marketing podcasts in order to get a little bit of inspiration about how to go about reaching as many people as possible.
 The existing European football fan base was tapped into by ensuring that each team had a “marquee” player including the likes of Alessandro Del Piero, Robert Pires, Freddie Ljungberg, David Trezeguet, and David James among others.

 It wasn’t particularly subtle but not even the league’s loudest critics could argue against its effectiveness.
 They even had a hashtag that rolled off the tongue easily in #LetsFootball.
 What does that actually mean?
 It doesn’t really matter because It.
 Was.
 Everywhere.
 It was difficult for any Indian sports fan to escape it.
 It’s the type of annoying jingle that manages to embed itself into the subconscious until one finds themselves absent-mindedly humming it as they go about their day.
 The initial season lasted a bit longer than 2 months and saw impressive numbers flock to the stands and tune in on televisions across the country.